jaydevtrivedi/challengeapp/README.md

  The app is based on MVVM architecture.
  Fragment<->ViewModel<->Repository(RemoteDataSource only)

+ The source code is in Kotlin using Anroid Studio
+ The UI doesnt exactly match the document as it requires parent image so have added a title and name alongwith the recyclerview.
+It can be modified into a grid adapter as and when required but have kept things simple atm.

+ The streaming providers could be selected from the filter menu the details will be loaded according to the selected provider.

  ## You should also take a look at
  * [Guide to app architecture](https://developer.android.com/jetpack/guide)
  * [Android architecture samples](https://github.com/android/architecture-samples)